 Physics: The science that deals with the structure of matter and the interactions between the fundamental constituents of the observable universe.
 In the broadest sense, physics (from the Greek physikos) is concerned with all aspects of nature on both the macroscopic and submicroscopic levels.
-Its scope of study encompasses not only the behavior of objects under the action of given forces but also the nature and origin of gravitational, electromagnetic, and nuclear force fields.
+Its scope of study encompasses not only the behavior of objects under the action of given forces but also the nature and origin of the gravitational, electromagnetic, and nuclear force fields.
 Its ultimate objective is the formulation of a few comprehensive principles that bring together and explain all such disparate phenomena. ~ Encyclopedia Britannica

 If it's green or wriggles, it's biology.

 Metaphysics: The philosophical study whose object is to determine the true nature of things—to determine the meaning, structure, and principles of whatever is insofar as it is.
 Although this study is popularly conceived as referring to anything excessively subtle and highly theoretical and although it has been subjected to many criticisms, it is presented by metaphysicians as the most fundamental and most comprehensive of inquiries, in as much as it is concerned with reality as a whole. ~ Encyclopedia Britannica